kubevela/kubevela.github.io/docs/platform-engineers/addon/addon-cue.md

 //...
 ```

-If you enable this addon by following command:
+If you enable this addon by following the command:

 ```shell
 $ vela addon enable fluxcd `onlyHelmComponents=true`